image

 Recent developments in neuroscience indicate that – in times of uncertainty – your brain enters a hypervigilant state.
 This initiates a cascade of neuroendocrine, neuroenergetic and emotional stress responses.

 Amid all the uncertainties, there are ways to take back some control.
-Being kind to your mind, focussing on what you can do and what you can change, on a day to day basis is more important than ever before.
-And most importantly, reminding yourself that we’re all in this together.
-We can all support each other to get through this together.
+Being kind to your mind, focusing on what you can do and what you can change, on a day to day basis.
+And most importantly, reminding yourself of your community.
+Who are the people that you can lean on for support when the world seems bleak?

 After all, community and connection are at the core of self-care and mental wellbeing, as proven by eight decades of Harvard research.
 Social connections, quality relationships, a strong support network: these are vital for better emotional and mental health.